phetsims/perennial/doc/automated-maintenance-process.md

 ### Manually adding/removing needed patches

-`Maintenance.addNeededPatch( repo, branch, patchRepo )` will add a single release branch (with brands determined from the website metadata) as needing a patch for the given `patchRepo` (in the above example, `joist`).
-If you need to manually specify brands, or add release branches that are outside of the normal system, `Maintenance.addNeededPatchReleaseBranch( releaseBranch, patchRepo )` will take a `ReleaseBranch` object that you can manually create, or could get from `ReleaseBranch.getMaintenanceBranches()` if you are using the REPL to enumerate what will need a maintenance release.
+`Maintenance.addNeededPatch( repo, branch, patchName )` will add a single release branch (with brands determined from the website metadata) as needing a patch for the given `patchName` (in the above example, `joist`).
+If you need to manually specify brands, or add release branches that are outside of the normal system, `Maintenance.addNeededPatchReleaseBranch( releaseBranch, patchName )` will take a `ReleaseBranch` object that you can manually create, or could get from `ReleaseBranch.getMaintenanceBranches()` if you are using the REPL to enumerate what will need a maintenance release.

-`Maintenance.removeNeededPatch( repo, branch, patchRepo )` will do the corresponding manual removal.
+`Maintenance.removeNeededPatch( repo, branch, patchName )` will do the corresponding manual removal.
 Sometimes it's easier to add "all" sims and remove ones that are not needed, and this makes it possible.

 ### Adding ALL needed patches

-`Maintenance.addAllNeededPatches( patchRepo )` will add all release branches as needing a patch, which is helpful if you just fixed something in master (every sim is guaranteed to NOT have the change).
+`Maintenance.addAllNeededPatches( patchName )` will add all release branches as needing a patch, which is helpful if you just fixed something in master (every sim is guaranteed to NOT have the change).

 ### Adding/removing filtered needed patches based on a SHA

-If you have a specific SHA that is a fix (included in some release branches), you can add/remove simulations that do NOT have the fix with `Maintenance.addNeededPatchesBefore( patchRepo, sha )` and `Maintenance.removeNeededPatchesBefore( patchRepo, sha )`.
+If you have a specific SHA that is a fix (included in some release branches), you can add/remove simulations that do NOT have the fix with `Maintenance.addNeededPatchesBefore( patchName, sha )` and `Maintenance.removeNeededPatchesBefore( patchName, sha )`.
 This will add/remove release branches that do NOT have the specific SHA in their history.
 Note that this may not pick up "related" shas (if it was cherry-picked, or someone rewrote the commit).

-If you have a specific SHA that is where something is broken (i.e. the state at the commit and after is broken), you can add/remove simulations that have the commit with `Maintenance.addNeededPatchesAfter( patchRepo, sha )` or `Maintenance.removeNeededPatchesAfter( patchRepo, sha )`.
+If you have a specific SHA that is where something is broken (i.e. the state at the commit and after is broken), you can add/remove simulations that have the commit with `Maintenance.addNeededPatchesAfter( patchName, sha )` or `Maintenance.removeNeededPatchesAfter( patchName, sha )`.
 This is similar to the above "before" case, but includes the exact opposite set of release branches (ones that have the SHA in their history).

 ### Adding/removing filtered needed patches with a predicate function

-For more complicated cases (and as the internal implementation used by many of the above commands), you can specify an asynchronous predicate function (returns a Promise that will resolve as a boolean) to either `Maintenance.addNeededPatches( patchRepo, filter )` or `Maintenance.removeNeededPatches( patchRepo, filter )`.
+For more complicated cases (and as the internal implementation used by many of the above commands), you can specify an asynchronous predicate function (returns a Promise that will resolve as a boolean) to either `Maintenance.addNeededPatches( patchName, filter )` or `Maintenance.removeNeededPatches( patchName, filter )`.
 This will apply the add/remove operation to release branches where `filter( releaseBranch )` returns a Promise that resolves as truthy.